3dolab/MooTabs/README.md

 Fork new features
 -----------------
 * Option 'loop': boolean, to seamlessly play while keeping direction like a carousel (default to false)
-* Option 'totaltabs': integer, to display more than one tab pane at once within the frame (default to 1)
+* Option 'totaltabs': integer, to display more than one tab segment at once within the frame (default to 1)
 * Option 'bounce': boolean, to continue playing when left/right limits are reached (default to true)
 * Method 'reverse'